-After a few weeks of bad weather, flooding and then snow and ice, I decided to take Saturday the 16th off, so I could return to Eminence and do some rockhounding again.
-Nathaniel was out of the country with his chef activities and Chuck was tied up with his college classes and flooring work, so as soon as I got home from a long night at work and caught a three hour nap, Onyx and I headed south.
+After a few weeks of bad weather, flooding, then snow and ice, I decided to take Saturday the 16th off, so I could return to MFQ and do some rockhounding again.
+Nathaniel was out of the country with his chef activities and Chuck was tied up with his college classes and flooring work, so as soon as I got home from a long night at work and caught a three hour nap, Onyx and I headed out.
 We took the scenic route this time, driving down Hwy 72 from Rolla…got to take a look at Fugitive Beach, which is an old limestone quarry converted into a big commercial swimming hole now, and then south of Salem just inside of Shannon County, we got to see the new temporary bridge over Sinking Creek…Modot will be replacing the old Arched bridge over Sinking Creek soon…and the huge rainstorm we endured a few weeks ago, brought the floodwaters right up to within a few feet of the temporary metal bridge with a heavy mesh floor.
 The temporary bridge sits at least six feet lower than the old arched bridge, so maybe the new bridge will be as high as the old one or higher.
 Modot had also done some roadwork thru there, attempting to straighten out some curves due to the new state park entrance that is now located in that area, one entrance on the north side of Sinking Creek and one on the south side of the creek.
 They will have their work cut out for them there, cause that part of the road is so windy and hilly through there, that one has to slow down in many places to about 35 mph, and probably slower for those pulling campers and recreational vehicles as well.
-I do not drive down that way to Eminence in the spring, summer, or fall because there is always heavy traffic thru there then, and you can easily add an extra hour to the trip if you do.
-This time of the year tho, there is no one on the roads down there, we saw maybe two other vehicles down there that day before we reached Eminence about thirty min later.
-We did see a few deer and turkey and a few people outside their homes burning leaves and that was about it.
+We saw a few deer and turkey and a few people outside their homes burning leaves and that was about it.

-We arrived at Eminence about 1 pm and I had four hours of daylight to collect in….
+We arrived with enough daylight left that I had four hours to collect in….

 …so we didn`t waste any time getting started…above is the view to the east from the coved wall….my buddy Jim had told me Friday that there was no material on the ground that he could see, so no new blasting had taken place in a while…the last time we were there, they had material on the ground in three different areas to clean up and it was apparent that they had cleaned up that huge blast pile and the one to the right of it, both of which would have been visible in the photo above if they had still been there.
 In the middle of the coved wall tho, there were the remains of a small blast pile….